-During your journey, you will not only see huge mountains surrounded by fabulous lakes.
+During your journey, you will see huge mountains surrounded by fabulous lakes.
 You may also notice plenty of tiny fields and mountain flowers looking down.
 Of course, picking them is prohibited.

 One day hike from Planina Blato

 If you are not a fan of multi-day tours with big bags or come with children, visit the park and try a moderate tour.
-You will need some persistence as your path will ascend.
+You will need some persistence as your path ascends.
 However, in return, you will breathe fresh air, count lakes, and observe goats and cows.

 You can start the tour from two directions: